Canon M100 vs Panasonic LX15

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M100 and Panasonic Lumix DMC-LX15 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the M100 and the LX15 are recent models that are part of the current product line-up.
-The LX15 replaced the earlier Panasonic LX7, while the M100 followed on from the Canon M10.
+The LX15 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the M100 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M100 was succeeded by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.